Domu: A Child's Dream: Synopsis

 Mr. Ueno, a tenant of the tower block apartments at the Tsutsumi Housing Complex, jumps from the roof of one of the buildings in an apparent suicide.
 His is the latest of the thirty-two mysterious deaths that have taken place there in only three years.
 Inspector Yamagawa and Inspector Takayama investigate the death and find that it was impossible for Mr. Ueno to get on the roof, as the lock of the access door has long been rusted shut.

 Yamagawa interviews the complex's manager and is told of a few residents that have caused problems with in the past, including Mrs. Tezuka, an eccentric woman who was sent to a mental hospital after a miscarriage; Yoshio Fujiyama, nicknamed "Little Yo", a strong but mentally disabled man who was accused of child molestation by other residents; and Yoshikawa, an abusive alcoholic.
 The manager also mentions Chojiro Uchida, nicknamed "Old Cho", a senile old man who lives alone.

 Upon returning to the police station, Yamagawa interviews a housewife who saw Mr. Ueno before his death, walking in an apparent trance past her apartment.
 She mentions that he wore a strange baseball cap with wings sewn on.
 During a later interview with Mr. Ueno's wife and son, the detectives learn that the cap went missing following his death.
 When a patrolman jumps from the complex with his pistol missing, Yamagawa tells his men to see if any of the victims' possessions vanished after their deaths.

 Yamagawa goes back to the housing complex that night.
 After his pager goes off, Yamagawa calls the police station only to learn they didn't contact him.
 He realizes that the killer is watching him and offers the beeper as a trophy.
 To his fright, however, the beeper suddenly explodes.
 Yamagawa is pursued and taunted by the killer in a pursuit that leads him to the roof.
 There, he meets Old Cho, floating in the air and possessing trophies from his many victims, including Mr. Ueno's winged hat.
 Yamagawa is later found to have jumped off the building.

 The following day, a new girl named Etsuko moves into the complex with her family.
 When Old Cho uses his powers to drop a baby off a balcony, Etsuko uses her own psychic talents to save his life.
 She confronts Old Cho about the deed, repelling his attempted attack.
 Later, Etsuko makes friends with Little Yo and Hiroshi, Yoshikawa's son.
 Meanwhile, Inspector Okamura, an old colleague of Yamagawa's, visits the complex.
-Okamura sees an ghostly apparition of Yamagawa; Takayama later sees a similar apparition.
+Okamura sees a ghostly apparition of Yamagawa; Takayama later sees a similar apparition.
 Old Cho levels a psychic attack on Okamura and tells him to never come back.